Privacy Policy for Verdure Psychology Ltd.

 Psychologists are required to have regular supervision to discuss their work with another psychologist.
 This is to ensure that best practice is followed, and to support the psychologist’s continued professional development.
 Conversations about your treatment in supervision are confidential and held anonymously.

-Sometimes ethical dilemmas present themselves which means the therapist has to think with the person about sharing information with others.
-For example, someone may not consent to information being shared but describe significant risk issues (such as drug/alcohol misuse, abuse, suicidal ideation or potential life-threatening conditions such as eating disorders).
+Sometimes ethical dilemmas present themselves which means the therapist has to think with you about sharing information with others.
+For example, you may not consent to information being shared but describe significant risk issues (such as drug/alcohol misuse, abuse, suicidal ideation or potential life-threatening conditions such as eating disorders).
 At Verdure Psychology, we believe there’s a difference between privacy and secrecy.
-We always respect individuals’ right to privacy and we want the confidential therapeutic space to feel safe so the person can speak openly knowing they won’t be judged or criticised.
-However, it would not be ethical for to keep secrets if we assess that withholding this information would present a significant risk to the person or someone they know.
-These dilemmas would be discussed with the person if they arise and a collaborative decision would always be our first choice (such as the person passing the information on themselves or taking independent action to reduce the risk).
+We always respect individuals’ right to privacy and we want the confidential therapeutic space to feel safe so you can speak openly knowing you won’t be judged or criticised.
+However, it would not be ethical for us to withhold information about a significant risk issue.
+If this situation were to arise, it would always be our first choice to have an open discussion with you and to reach an appropriate decision collaboratively (such as passing the information on to a relevant party yourself, or taking independent action to reduce the risk).
 We pride ourselves on transparency and so, before signing up with Verdure Psychology, we want you to know that there are rare occasions when therapists need to share information without consent (such as submitting a safeguarding referral to the local authority if we considered a young person to be at risk of harm, or informing a parent if a child disclosed suicidal ideation).
-Confidentiality is of vital importance to us but the safety of the people we work with is always our first priority.
+Confidentiality is of vital importance to us, but the safety of the people we work with is always our first priority.

 Adults.
 We have experience working with adults across the life span.
 Therapy is usually conducted on a 1:1 basis but, at the person’s request, we can consider involving significant others where it is felt to be helpful.